sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 It takes in the `ASTContext` from the `ASTConsumer` and the `Parser`, which is used for adding annotations.
 We will explore the visitor function implementations in more detail later on.

-The traversal of the AST is kicked off in `HandleTranslationUnit` from our `ASTConsumer` defined above, starting with the root `TranslationUnitDecl` node as retrieved from the `ASTContext`:
+The traversal of the AST is kicked off in `HandleTranslationUnit` from our `ASTConsumer`.
+By calling `TraverseDecl` with the root `TranslationUnitDecl` node (obtained from the `ASTContext`), we can traverse the entire AST:
 ```cpp line-numbers:{enabled}
 void [[class-name,Parser]]::HandleTranslationUnit([[namespace-name,clang]]::[[class-name,ASTContext]][[plain,&]] context) {
     [[class-name,Visitor]] visitor { &context, this };